 What is a cochlear implant?

-A cochlear implant is a tiny yet highly-complex electronic device that can help provide a profoundly deaf or severely hard-of-hearing individual with a sense of sound.
+Cochlear implants are tiny yet highly-complex electronic devices that can help provide a profoundly deaf or severely hard-of-hearing individual with a sense of sound.
 The implant’s external portion sits behind the ear while another part is surgically placed under the skin.

 While a cochlear implant does not restore normal hearing, it can give people with severe to profound hearing loss a helpful representation of sounds in the environment for better speech understanding.

 A cochlear implant has three essential parts – a microphone, a speech processor, and a transmitter and receiver/stimulator.

 Cochlear implants transmit sounds through an electrode array, a group of electrodes that collects signals and impulses from the stimulator and sends them to various parts of the auditory nerve.

 Who gets cochlear implants?

 Adults and children who are diagnosed as deaf or severely hard-of-hearing can be a candidate for cochlear implants.
 In addition, children who receive cochlear implants at younger ages are better able to develop speech and language skills due to increased time to learn and adapt.

 Research has shown that when children receive a cochlear implant paired with intensive therapy, they are better able to hear, comprehend music and sound, and speak better than their counterparts when they are older.